JackOfDickson/CC_W6_HW_WHODUNNIT/hw_scope_whodunnit.md

 console.log(verdict);
 ```
 Murderer is Professor Plum since the murder is a const it cannot be reassigned.
+Type error, trying to reassign a const variable
 #### Episode 3

 ```js